Skip to Content

 traditional method vs. magic ring method

-What is the Magic Ring Techinique?
+What is the Magic Ring Technique?

 The magic ring is a great way to begin a crochet project that’s worked in the round.
 To use the magic ring method, you’ll make a loop of yarn, and work the first round of stitches into that adjustable loop.
 Then, you’ll pull one end of the loop to tighten it.
 This will close the ring, eliminating the small hole that sometimes forms in the center of your work.